iamciphered/Kripke/Documentation.md

 - **Error Handling**: Detects incorrect passwords or unsupported modes and displays appropriate messages.

 ## Security Considerations
 - Ensure your **4-digit password** is kept secure.
-Please remember it for now thinking of adding a bruteforce feature later in life🚀
+Please remember it for now, thinking of adding a bruteforce feature later in life🚀
 - The IV/Nonce is stored with the encrypted data, ensuring safe decryption.

 ## License